 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness, muscle weakness and unsteadiness when standing; all of which contribute to an increased risk of falls.
+- Drowsiness, muscle weakness, and unsteadiness when standing; all of which may contribute to an increased risk of falls.